GillesArcas/numsed/README.md

 `numsed.py filename`

-The other parameters are mainly used for development, testing or optimization.
+The other parameters are used for development, testing or optimization.

 ###### Filename parameter